 Laurie Ristino is Principal and Founder of Strategies for a Sustainable Future.
-She is serving as Acting Co-Executive Director of the Center for Progressive Reform, while the organization pursues a nationwide search for its next executive director.
+She is serving as Interim Executive Director of the Center for Progressive Reform, while the organization pursues a nationwide search for its next executive director.

 Ristino is a policy and law expert on food security, the Farm Bill, climate change, ecosystem services, and land stewardship.
 Her work is concerned with developing new policy and civil society innovations to address climate change and social injustice while improving environmental and economic sustainability.
 She has published articles, op-eds, and blog posts proposing reforms to address soil, water, and air quality degradation, among other topics.
 Laurie has been quoted in top media outlets such as The Hill, Mother Jones, the Christian Science Monitor, E&E News, and Law360.